php-dev-br/laravel-doc-pt-br/eloquent-serialization.md

     return $user->toJson(JSON_PRETTY_PRINT);

 Alternatively, you may cast a model or collection to a string, which will automatically call the `toJson` method on the model or collection:

     return (string) User::find(1);

 Since models and collections are converted to JSON when cast to a string, you can return Eloquent objects directly from your application's routes or controllers.
 Laravel will automatically serialize your Eloquent models and collections to JSON when they are returned from routes or controllers:

     Route::get('users', function () {
         return User::all();
     });

 <a name="relationships"></a>
 #### Relationships

 When an Eloquent model is converted to JSON, its loaded relationships will automatically be included as attributes on the JSON object.
 Also, though Eloquent relationship methods are defined using "camel case" method names, a relationship's JSON attribute will be "snake case".

 <a name="hiding-attributes-from-json"></a>
 ## Hiding Attributes From JSON

 Sometimes you may wish to limit the attributes, such as passwords, that are included in your model's array or JSON representation.
 To do so, add a `$hidden` property to your model.
-Attributes that are listed in the `$hidden` property's array will not be included in the serialized representation of your model:
+In attributes that are listed in the `$hidden` property's array will not be included in the serialized representation of your model:

     <?php